Druwerd/weather/README.md

 ## Documentation
 This project is documented using YARD.

-Existing code documenation is located the `doc` folder of the project.
-See [doc/index.html](doc/index.html)
+Existing code documenation is located the `doc` folder of the project: `open doc/index.html`

 To regenerate the docs run: `rake yard`